slyfox1186/ffmpeg-build-script/AUDIT.md

 the build plus smoke test took approximately 74 seconds.
 This selected FFmpeg alone, with system bzlib/lzma prerequisites; it does not verify 127 native dependencies, physical GPU integrations, ffplay, or privileged rollback.

+## Low severity: recipe consistency and unnecessary work

+GitHub tag-prefix fallback now fetches one consistent tag list instead of making the same network request twice for unprefixed releases or a failed lookup.
+Version selection rejects nonpositive indexes and incomplete Git hashes.
+Disabled VapourSynth no longer injects a nonexistent Python environment into later recipes.
+AviSynth now applies the same CMake package-registry isolation flags as other recipes, matching the documented policy.

+Removed four unreferenced internal helpers/constants, including an unused recursive replacement helper that bypassed guarded deletion.
+No public CLI, configuration schema, or dependency versions changed.
+The registry contract check examines raw declarations before dictionary deduplication so duplicate keys can actually fail validation.
+The fixture capture wrapper now declares its signature explicitly, removing its former type-ignore suppression.